Matheus1714/monitoring-captcha-apis/README.md

 ## License

-This project is licensed under the [License Name] - see the LICENSE file for details.
+This project is licensed under the [LICENSE](LICENSE) - see the LICENSE file for details.